Your Credit Report Is Your Most Important Financial Tool

 Is your credit report more valuable than cash?
 That's a highly debatable question and depends how much cash you need, or, how much cash you have at your immediate disposal.
 If you had millions of dollars in savings, could your credit report still be more valuable?
 That depends on what it says, how much you earn, and what you can achieve with the simple three-digit score that the report represents.

-Whether you make a lot of money or a little money, your credit report gives you the power to purchase what you need when you need it, or, what you want when you want it... but only if that credit report shows a good score and displays accounts that are in good standing.
+Rich or poor, your credit report gives you the power to purchase what you need when you need it, or, what you want when you want it... but only if that credit report shows a good score and displays accounts that are in good standing.
 If your credit is bad, over-extended, delinquent, or in collections you don't stand a chance at utilizing it for any sort of further gain.
 This is a key point to remember.
 Once you're in the hole, it takes a long time to dig your way out.
 Clearly you'll be paying more interest and making more payments for longer periods of time, but the biggest downside is all the opportunities you'll be missing out on.
 If your credit is well-maintained, even if it's not very robust, you can continue to use it as a tool to open more doors for personal economic growth.

 Guard Your Credit Report With Your Life